pettingers-org/flockblock/baremetal.md

 </b>
 <br>
 <br>
-IMPORTANT: for a first generation Pi (B+) you need to pass an environment variable
+IMPORTANT: for a first(ish) generation Pi (aka B+) you need to pass an environment variable
+when executing the code.
 <br>
 <br>
 <b>